 Post University is dedicated to developing and improving the written communication skills of all our students.
-The Learning Center works with students across all disciplines to advise and tutor them on professional and academic writing standards.
-The Learning Center's goal is to provide students with the necessary writing skills to become strong, academically successful, independent writers.
+The Center for Academic Success works with students across all disciplines to advise and tutor them on professional and academic writing standards.
+The goal is to provide students with the necessary writing skills to become strong, academically successful, independent writers.

-Students may seek the Learning Center's writing services for the following reasons.
+Students may seek the Center for Academic Success's writing services for the following reasons.